Thank you to all of the incredible people who made The Social Story Center possible!

 Dr. Shu-Chen Jenny Yen

-Dr. Shu-Chen “Jenny” Yen is an Associate Professor in the Department of Child and Adolescent Studies, California State University, Fullerton (CSUF).
+Dr. Shu-Chen “Jenny” Yen is a Professor in the Department of Child and Adolescent Studies, California State University, Fullerton (CSUF).
 Dr. Yen was an infant/toddler and preschool teacher in both constructivist and Montessori classrooms.
 She was recognized by CSUF as Outstanding Faculty for Community Engagement, Service Award, Outstanding Senior Honors Project Mentor, and Exceptional Teaching Effectiveness Award.
 Dr. Yen was the former Secretary and Vice President of California Association for the Education of Young Children.
 She started the Mandarin workshops for Chinese early care providers and teachers with CAAEYC in 2003.
 She co-established the Asian Interest Forum for the National Association for the Education of Young Children (NAEYC) in 2006.
 She served as a member of several committees of NAEYC, including the Affiliate Advisor Council, Nominating Committee, and a peer reviewer for the Accreditation of Early Childhood Higher Education Program and the National Recognition (SPA recognition) and the Council for the Accreditation of Educator Preparation (CAEP) program.
 She was the 2018 P.E.A.C.E Award recipient from the Peace Educators Allied for Children Everywhere (P.E.A.C.E.).
 She is honored by the Educators for Peaceful Classrooms and Communities (EPCC) for the 2020 Honor an Early Childhood Educator Award, California Association for the Education of Young Children (CAAEYC).

 She founded the Social Story Center, wrote the text and lesson plans for the social stories, and managed collaborations and translations.